CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/overview.md

 # Overview

-Bill of Materials can have a multi-level structure.
-That means that an Item that is a part of the Bill of Materials can have its own Bill of Materials too.
-In the example below, Product 1 is a final good.
-Its Bill of Materials consists of Product 1.1. and Product 1.2.
-Product 1.2 also has its Bill of Materials (in this case, it contains two Items: 1.2.1, 1.2.2):
+In manufacturing, a Bill of Materials (BOM) can have a multi-level structure, meaning that an item within a BOM may have its own BOM.
+This hierarchical structure helps define how components and subassemblies come together to create a final product.

+For example, in the diagram below:

+- Product 1 is the final good.
+- Its BOM consists of Product 1.1 and Product 1.2.
+- Product 1.2 has its own BOM, which includes Item 1.2.1 and Item 1.2.2.

 ![Multi-level](./media/multi-level.webp)

 In ProcessForce, there are two ways of dealing with this situation:

-- **Semi-finished Items**:
+1. **Semi-finished Items**:
-  in this case, Items in the final good structure can have their own Bill of Materials for which another Manufacturing Order has to be created (apart from the final good one).
-Items like this can also be produced separately (as a final good on a stand-alone Manufacturing Order) and stored.
+  A semi-finished item is a component in the BOM that has its own Bill of Material and requires a separate Manufacturing Order (MO) before being used in the production of the final good.
+These items can also be produced independently and stored as inventory for future use.

-- **Phantom Item**:
+2. **Phantom Item**:
-  it is also a Bill of Materials in the structure of another Bill of Materials but its production result cannot be stored nor produced separately: it is an element of the production process of a final good.
-It does not require creating a separate Manufacturing Order; its components and Operations are added to a Manufacturing Order of a final good.
+  A phantom item exists within a BOM structure but is not manufactured or stored separately.
+Instead, its components and operations are directly incorporated into the Manufacturing Order of the final good, eliminating the need for a separate MO.
+Phantom items streamline the production process by simplifying BOM management.

+---